Ovarian Cancer Statistics

 Currently, there is no standard screening test for ovarian cancer, as the Pap test screens only for cervical cancer and some infections.
 Occasionally pelvic exams detect ovarian cancer, usually once the cancer is at an advanced stage.
 Therefore, women should be aware of the symptoms for ovarian cancer, as early detection is critical.
 Women should consult their physician if they persistently experience any of the following symptoms:

-- Abdominal swelling with weight loss.
+- Abdominal bloating or swelling with weight loss

 - Pain in back, abdomen, pelvis, or during sex

-- Heavier or irregular menstruation
+Heavier or irregular menstruation, discharge

 - Urinary symptoms (urgency or frequency)